Hawke's Bay Hospital incorrectly placed gang member's breathing tube, killing him

 A pathologist who examined Raheke wrote a report stating his death was not caused by gunshot wounds he received on November 17, 2017.

-In her report, the pathologist who performed the post-mortem examination, said sedation was required for investigation and treatment due to his agitated state.
+In her report, the pathologist who performed the post-mortem examination, said sedation was required for investigation and treatment because of his agitated state.

-She considered this was likely due to a combination of methamphetamine/amphetamine intoxication and a reaction to the injuries he sustained.
+She considered this was likely because of a combination of methamphetamine/amphetamine intoxication and a reaction to the injuries he sustained.

 The senior medical officer in the ICU said the decision to intubate Raheke was made for the purposes of keeping him adequately sedated and his airway secure while a complete examination was performed.